stevbarto/stevbarto/README.md

 - Hi, I’m @stevbarto
-- I’m interested in coding stuff, that is all.
-- I’m currently a computer science student with WGU.
 - I’m looking to collaborate and learn how to code more stuff.
 - 📫 How to reach me: stevbarto@gmail.com